 The Tamaraws dominated the pre-season meets including the 2016 UNIGAMES and its roster was nearly intact from last season.

 “A day before the games my throat started to become sore.
-I knew I was coming down with a fever but I did not want to tell my coach and teammates.”
+I knew I was coming down with a fever but I did not want to tell my coach and my teammates.”

-He also won the high jump and triple jump for a total of four golds and one silver and named tournament Most Valuable Player, his second after UAAP Season 77.
+He also won the high jump and triple jump for a total of four golds and one silver and was named tournament Most Valuable Player, his second after UAAP Season 77.